JanssenProject/jans/README.md

 A BIG thanks to all amazing contributors!! 👏 👏

 There are many ways you can contribute.
-Of course you can contribute code.
+Of course, you can contribute code.
 But we also need people to write documentation and guides, to help us with testing, to answer questions on the forums and chat, to review PR's, to help us with devops and CI/CD, to provide feedback on usability, and to promote the project through outreach.
 Also, by sharing metrics with us, we can gain valuable insights into how the software performs in the wild.

 Building a large community is our number one goal.
 Please let us know what we can do to make you feel more welcome, no matter what you want to contribute.